frankfangtl/DeepLearningBookFigures-Thumbnails/README.md

   state, "Free for commercial use.
 No attribution required."

-  To help you better sort through and choose figures, thumbnails for all the figures are available at
+  To help you better sort through and choose figures, thumbnails for all the figures are available in one repo:

+### Thumbnails for all figures:
   * https://github.com/blueberrymusic/DeepLearningBookFigures-Thumbnails

   The figures for Volumes 1 and 2 are each in their own GitHub repo: